Skip to Content

 • The quality selector is not available by default on MacOS Safari and any iPadOS browser because Mux Player uses Apple's internal HLS playback engine on these platforms.
 However, MSE is supported on these platforms so the quality selector can be enabled by forcing MSE with the attribute playback-engine="mse" (web component) or playbackEngine="mse" (React).
 See more here about changing the default playback engine.

-• The quality selector is not available and cannot be enabled on any iOS browsers because MSE is not supported on iOS (instead iOS requires that HLS playback is done via Apple's internal HLS playback engine, which we do not have programatic access to)
+• The quality selector is not available and cannot be enabled on any iOS browsers because MSE is not supported on iOS (instead iOS requires that HLS playback is done via Apple's internal HLS playback engine, which we do not have programmatic access to)

 If you prefer to hide the quality selector all together, you can do that with the CSS variable which sets the display property on the control: